Inhaling toxins or other irritants like wood smoke or dust and fumes at work

 Smoking will worsen COPD.
 There are a number of tools to help quit smoking, such as:

 Nicotine replacement therapy, such as gum, patches, or sprays

 Decrease swelling and mucus

-COPD increase the risk of problems with flu and pneumonia.
-Vaccinations can prevent these infections or decrease illness.
+COPD increases the risk of problems from flu and pneumonia.
 Pneumonia

 vaccines are both recommended for people with COPD.

 COPD makes it hard for oxygen to pass through the lungs and into the body.
 Oxygen therapy can increase the amount of oxygen that gets into the lungs and into the body.
 It can also ease breathing and improve energy.

 Being overweight can make it harder to breathe.
 A weight loss plan may be needed.

 Some find it hard to eat well with COPD.
 It can lead to unhealthy weight loss.
 Nutrition support may help.